dmulyalin/ttp/docs/source/Match Variables/Functions.rst

    * - `to_ip`_
      - transforms result to python ipaddress module IPvXAddress or IPvXInterface object
    * - `to_list`_
-     - creates empty list nd appends match result to it
+     - creates an empty list and appends the match result to it
    * - `to_net`_
      - transforms result to python ipaddress module IPvXNetwork object
    * - `to_str`_